deadfishh/matricie/README.md

 # matricie
-numpy but for cool people
+numpy but for cool people.  also there's a truth table for no reason.